Many new home cheese makers are surprised to discover that you don’t need a whole lot of fancy, technical equipment to make cheese.

 Full instructions on how to use both options will be included when you purchase but essentially, both are dipped into the milk or the whey for a short period of time to achieve a pH reading.

-So, do you need to rush out and invest in a pH meter?
+So, do you need to rush out and invest in a pH meter for cheese making?

 That’s obviously up to you.
 If you are really set on getting consistent, uniform results either for sale, or just want to cater to your perfectionist tendencies (don’t worry, I have them too) then why not?